MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/sync-health.md

     > [!NOTE]
     > When you generate a new key for the first time, it can take up to 30 seconds for it to appear.

-7. Enable the OneDrive SyncAdminReports Group Policy Object (GPO) using the Tenant Association Key.
+7. Enable the OneDrive EnableSyncAdminReports Group Policy Object (GPO) using the Tenant Association Key.

     > [!IMPORTANT]
     > - You must enable this setting on the devices from which you want to get reports.
 The setting has no impact on users.